Sequential Voting with Relational Box Fields for Active Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we pose the hand conditioned active object detection problem as a sequential decision-making process.
-We propose a novel MDP policy design using \emph{Relational Box Field} representation along with pixel-wise weighted voting to robustly localize the active bounding box corresponding to a given hand despite under occlusion.
+In this paper, we propose a voting function with Relational Box Field to leverage each pixel as evidence to robustly predict the bounding box of the active object, despite under occlusions.
+The voting function is applied repeatedly to improve the active object estimation.
+We use an MDP to model the sequential decision-making process and apply reinforcement learning to learn an optimal policy.
 Our method achieves state-of-the-art performance on both hand-object detection and active object detection tasks, as well as better generalization ability across datasets.
-In the future, we will try to develop a stochastic policy to further explore the state space.
+In the future, we will try to develop a stochastic MDP policy to further explore the state space.